bitmark-inc/feral-file-docs/close-ups/#13_An Interview in Small Multiples_EN.md

+# An Interview in Small Multiples (Evolution of an Art Opening)

 On the occasion of [Field Guide](https://feralfile.com/exhibitions/field-guide-sss) — Evolution in Small Multiples, curator Artnome - Jason Bailey initiates a novel type of short form interview with the exhibition’s artists.

 <sub>These exchanges took place over email in January of 2022.</sub>